nicx17/MultiWave/README.md

 ## Components

-#### Heres a list of all the components used in this project.
+#### Here is a list of all the components used in this project.

 1. Arduino Mega 2560(Copy)
 2. Mega2560 Pro ATMEGA2560(Copy)
 3. Prototype Shield V3.0 For Arduino Mega
 4. Dotted PCB 24*10 (2)
-5. Multi core wire
+5. Multi-core wire
 6. 220Ω Resistors (16)
 7. 5mm Green DIP LED (8)
 8. 5mm RED DIP LED (8)